rrovetto/rrovetto/written-works-list.md

 _Ontology (misc.)_
 - "Categories for highly abstract ontologies: Limitations and a Recommendation", submitted to FOUST workshop in FOIS 2023 conference (but rejected).

+_Knowledge Representation_
+- "Toward a formal representation of responsibility", 2023
+  <details> <summary>Click to read Abstract</summary>This work takes steps toward a formal representation of responsibility for both philosophical any technical communities.
+Relevant communities include: artificial intelligence(AI) (e.g., knowledge representation and reasoning), conceptual modeling, formal ontology, ethics of AI, etc. Preliminary conceptual work toward symbolically defining responsibility for computational modeling is discussed.
+It begins by drawing on intuitions of responsibility for persons, and then extending the analysis to describe responsibility associated with computational agents (i.e. machines).
+First-order predicate logic is used for symbolically characterizing responsibility as an n-ary relation which takes into account other essential aspects and factors.
+Those aspects are included as other concepts, i.e., arguments in the formalization, each of which is discussed.
+This demonstrates the complexity and interdisciplinary nature of responsibility (or our concepts thereof), as well as the variety of potential modeling approaches and formal representations that are possible.
+As a presently unfunded research project, interested parties in formally supporting/collaborating are encouraged to make contact with the author. </details>

 _Misc._
 - "The Parallel between Rescue Boats and their Crew", paper submitted to journal approx 2016.
 - "God as Reason", paper submitted to journals